chaoyangnz/leetcode/README.md

 Leetcode solutions with Java

-These solution is from my independent thought.
+These solutions are from my independent thought.